The Baby Registry Checklist For All Your Must-Haves

 10. Baby carrier

 I wouldn’t have said this with my first child, but kids two and three made baby-wearing a must.
 With a baby carrier, you can keep your infant calm and snuggled close while still having two free hands to wrangle a toddler, complete household chores, or push a cart at the grocery store (and still have room for the groceries in the cart).
-My favorite carrier is the Ergobaby 360 — just be sure to buy a newborn insert if you plan on using it before your newborn reaches 12 pounds.
-At $149, this Ergobaby 360 bundle comes with the carrier and the newborn insert.
+The Ergobaby Omni 360 is a fan favorite, can hold a baby between seven and 45 pounds, and retails for $135 on Amazon.

 11. High chair